promptfoo/promptfoo-docs/docs/getting-started.md

       - type: contains-json
       - type: similar
         value: ensures that output is semantically similar to this text
-      - type: llm-rubric
+      - type: model-graded-closedqa
-        value: ensure that output contains a reference to X
+        value: must contain a reference to X
 ```

 </details>